 Be careful if your child is blaming others for the divorce.
 They shouldn’t be putting the blame on you or their other parent.
 They also shouldn’t be looking for outside things to blame such as work or other people.
 Help them to see the situation for what it truly is so they can accept it.

-If you are able to identify the signs that your child isn’t coping well with divorce, you can help them to handle it better.
+If you are able to identify the signs that your child needs help, you can help them to handle it better.
 Your child may exhibit a variety of symptoms or just one or two.
 Communication is the key to helping to discover what the true situation is and how to help them find a positive outcome.